erichaydel/errdo/README.md

 in configurations press add configuration
 3. Choose channel, press "Add Incoming WebHooks integration"

+Set
-Set `config.slack_webhook = 'YOUR-WEBHOOK'`
+`config.slack_webhook = 'YOUR-WEBHOOK'`

 You can set a custom slack emoji icon and name for the bot that posts in your channel.
 See the initializer for more information.

 ## Sanitization
+By default, the words
+`password
+passwd
+password_confirmation
+secret
+confirm_password
+secret_token`
-By default, the words `password passwd password_confirmation secret confirm_password secret_token` are all scrubbed from the params before storing the error in the database.
+ are all scrubbed from the params before storing the error in the database.
 If you need something else scrubbed, let me know and I can add it.
 In the future, I want to make it customizable as well.

 ## Contributing

 If there's a big feature you want, I would hope you would consider contributing.

 This gem happens on the brink of failure in the app.
 Exceptions in this gem lead to bad user experience, so everything is very well tested in minitest.
-As such, everything that gets submitted needs to be pretty well tested, for a multitude of reasons.
+As such, everything that gets submitted needs to be pretty well tested.

 As far as style, I follow a subset of the [ruby style guide](https://github.com/bbatsov/ruby-style-guide).
 There's a rubocop file in the repo that's customized.
 I would highly appreciate if it you follow the style guide, to keep things clean.
 Honestly, though, I probably won't reject something just because of style.